Duodenal Perforation: Symptoms, Causes, Diagnosis and Treatment

 Frequently Asked Questions

-Complications of duodenal perforation include peritonitis, sepsis, abscess formation, and gastrointestinal bleeding.
+Complications may include peritonitis, sepsis, abscess formation, organ failure, and death if treatment is delayed.

 Feeling unwell?